Simple-Robotics/proxsuite/README.md

    - dense, sparse, and matrix-free matrix factorization backends,
    - advanced warm-starting options (e.g., equality-constrained initial guess, warm-start or cold-start options from previous results),

+with dedicated features for
-   - dedicated features for handling more efficiently box constraints, linear programs, QP with diagonal Hessian, or with far more constraints than primal variables.
+   - handling more efficiently box constraints, linear programs, QP with diagonal Hessian, or with far more constraints than primal variables,
+   - solving nonconvex QPs,
+   - solving batches of QPs in parallel,
+   - solving the closest feasible QP if the QP appears to be primal infeasible,
+   - differentiating feasible and infeasible QPs.

 **Proxsuite** is flexible: